jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2.2.5      How to limit the sending and receiving of emails within the site?

-The administrator can enter System Management interface - Operation and Maintenance Management - User Service Level, then click to enter the page of User Service Level Modification, select Only Sending and Receiving in the Site for “Email Sending Limit” and “Email Receiving Limit” respectively in field of “Mailbox Limit”, finally save them.
+The administrator can enter System Management interface - Operation and Maintenance Management - User Service Level, then click to enter the page of User Service Level Modification, select Only Sending and Receiving in the Site for "Email Sending Limit" and "Email Receiving Limit" respectively in field of "Mailbox Limit", finally save them.
 The user emails associated with the service can only be sent and received in the site.

 2.2.6      How to view the usage of mailbox space